kshyun28/trp-travel-address/README.md

 # trp-travel-address

-Utility for encoding and decoding a travel address based on the [Transfer Rule Protocol (TRP)](https://www.openvasp.org/trp).
+Utility for encoding and decoding a travel address based on the [Travel Rule Protocol (TRP)](https://www.openvasp.org/trp).

 ## Install